qjlu404/psame-endec/README.md

 ### plans for the overall structure:
 Encoder - dll

-Decoder - dll calls a function in encoder when decoded message Chargen - dll
+Decoder - dll

+Chargen - dll

 main/ui - exe

+decoder calls a function in encoder when decoded message, encoder gets the decoded msgs and compares them for error checking reencodes and then calls the chargen